 David M Bowman Studio is a father and son workshop designing and creating jewelry, table accessories, tables, and wall art in patinaed brass and copper.
 Their work includes many perennial designs but is always changing and adding new styles, techniques, and ideas, while retaining a focus on hand-fabricated and patinaed metal.
 David and his son Reed do all the work together, taking inspiration from natural forms and colors, artwork and architecture of all periods.
 Living and working in Berkeley for more than thirty years, their work particularly relates to the styles of the East Bay, from the people to the Craftsman architecture.

 Jill Gibson was born in California, studied painting at the Art Student’s League NY in the late 60’s, explored bas relief sculpture using clay and concrete, & recently began sculpting jewelry using metal clay.
 Metal clay was developed in the 1990’s & consists of powered bronze, copper, or steel suspended in an organic binder and then mixed with water.
 Jill develops her pendants and earrings through molding, inlaying, shaping & carving.
 The dried clay is then fired in a kiln where the binder burns off and the metal sinters into solid, pure bronze/copper/steel.
 Jill favors combining metal clay techniques with traditional metalsmithing techniques to arrive at her designs inspired by nature.

 Joshua Haiman & Holly DeFount

-The creative partnership of silversmith Joshua Haiman and illustrator Holly DeFount is a unique and dynamic fusion of their arts.
+The creative partnership of silversmith Joshua Haiman and fine artist Holly DeFount is a unique and dynamic fusion of their arts.
 They handcraft every aspect of their jewelry, from initial design sketches, to delicately carved casting models, to hand-forging one of a kind statement pieces with an elegant, eclectic emphasis on art, history, and magic.
 They rely on ethically sourced materials including recycled and fair-mined metals, and practice environmentally responsible principles both in the studio and out.